kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 The Generator will check for this when it's working through inserting or cleaning up data and call this out accordingly with appropriate advice depending on the context.
 If you're needing the data to be deleted quicker then it can be done manually via the [GitLab Admin Area](https://docs.gitlab.com/ee/user/admin_area/).
 This will also need to be done specifically if you're looking to clean up and then reinsert the data straight after (or as an alternative the group \ project name can be changed).

+## Vertical data generation timeout

+Groups and / or Projects can sometimes fail to be created due to response timeout from the target GitLab environment.

+GPT Data Generator uses [threads](https://ruby-doc.org/core-2.7.0/Thread.html) to speed up data generation by sending multiple requests in parallel.
+This process may sometimes lead to timeouts happening if the environment takes more than 60 seconds to response on a specific thread pool.

+If you're regularly seeing timeout errors increasing the connection timeout by setting the `GPT_POOL_TIMEOUT` environment variable in seconds may help.
+Another option could be to decrease the pool size via the  `GPT_POOL_SIZE` environment variable from the default value to 1 to disable running concurrent requests.